jrhel/ot-harjoitustyo/dokumentaatio/alustava määrittelydokumentti.md

 ## Future development

+- Allow users to look up the range of recipes containing specific ingredients,
 - Categorize recipes, and search for recipes based on category - e.g. "fish",

 **Would require transition from purely "offline" state:**